OBiLab/NGSEvolBio/Projects/02-Project-02_sum.md

 ## Project tasks

-For this project we will use a graphical interface, therefore remember to ssh using the `-X` (capitalX!) option that will enable the use of the graphical interface
+For this project we will use a graphical interface, therefore remember to ssh using the `-X` (capital X!) option that will enable the use of the graphical interface

 ```
 ssh -X  user@cluster.it